El Lindaman: Over Generation (2015–2016)

-Heel turn and VerserK (2016–2018)
+VerserK (2016–2018)

 Shortly after, Lindaman adopted a new character, attacking his opponents and partners before and after matches and showing signs of a heel turn.
 Lindaman challenged Eita to a match for the Open the Brave Gate Championship, however, Punch Tominaga came down to the ring and entered himself into the title picture, leading to a number one contenders match on September 29, won by Lindaman.
 After the match, he officially turned heel, attacking Tominaga and accepting VerserK's offer to join their stable.
 Lindaman again changed his look, dying his hair red, changing his ring attire to fit with VerserK's colours and carrying a large rope around his neck.
 Representing VerserK, Lindaman unsuccessfully challenged Eita for the championship on October 12.
 On December 25 at Final Gate, Lindaman teamed with fellow VerserK members Cyber Kong and Mondai Ryu, facing Ben-K, Kotoka and Masato Yoshino and the Jimmyz (Jimmy Kanda, Jimmy Susumu and Ryo Jimmy Saito) in a triple threat match for the vacant Open the Triangle Gate Championship, won by the Jimmyz.
 On January 18, Lindaman teamed with VerserK leader Shingo Takagi and T-Hawk to win the One Night 6 Man Tag Tournament.
 On July 1, Lindaman along with Shingo Takagi and Takashi Yoshida defeated MaxiMuM for the Open the Triangle Gate Championship, winning El Lindaman's first championship in Dragon Gate.